HEXCEL CORP (HXL)

 $158,340

-EY has audited Hexcel since 2016 (approximately 10 years), well below the 25-year tenure threshold that would raise independence concerns; non-audit fees (tax services only) total $158,340, which is just 5.5% of audit fees of $2,882,000 — far below the 50% threshold — so auditor independence is not in question.
+EY has audited Hexcel since 2016 (approximately 10 years), well below the 25-year tenure threshold that would trigger concern; non-audit fees of $158,340 represent only about 5.5% of audit fees of $2,882,000, far below the 50% threshold; no restatements or auditor adequacy concerns are present.

 Overall Assessment